DimitarChristoff/mooTagify/README.md

 mooTagify
 =========

-A MooTools plugin that enabled tag entry
+A MooTools plugin that enables tag entry

 How to use
 ----------